top of page

 Irregular garbage collection and inadequate services increase littering rates.

-In disadvantaged areas, lack of resources and infrastructure can lead to improper disposal.
+In disadvantaged areas, the lack of resources and infrastructure can lead to improper disposal.

 Some people believe that items like cigarette butts decompose quickly, but they can actually take years to break down and pose a threat to wildlife.
 Even food waste or paper, often thought to be harmless, can attract pests and require months to decompose.

-People are more likely to litter when intoxicated or in a nightlife environments.
+People are more likely to litter when intoxicated or in nightlife environments.

 Motorists or pedestrians may throw items away when travelling.

-Highly disposable packaging encourages quick disposal in public spaces. e.g. PET Non-returnable plastic bottles
+Highly disposable packaging encourages quick disposal in public spaces.
+For example, PET non-returnable plastic bottles.

 A small minority litter intentionally as an act of defiance or apathy toward public rules.